rreece/markdown-memo/README.md

 -   Edit the metadata in `meta.yaml`.
--   Call `make` to generate valid xhtml.
+-   Call `make` to generate pdf documents.
--   Call `make pdf` to generate pdf documents.
+-   Call `make html` to generate valid xhtml.

 I use an image of my email to hide it from text crawlers.
 Please replace `img/my_email.png` with a screenshot of your